Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - Genotropin is given as an injection under the skin.
 A health care provider will teach you how to use it.
 Be sure you understand how to use Genotropin.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use Genotropin if it contains particles, is cloudy or discolored, or if the container is cracked or damaged.
+- Do not use Genotropin if it contains particles, is cloudy or discolored, or if the vial or container is cracked or damaged.